beenotung/live-tsc/README.md

 Running tsc on slow machine can takes some time.

-Developers can get type checking errors from the editor in realtime.
+Developers can get type checking error messages from the editor in realtime, so skipping type check on the build-flow should speed up iteration cycle without compromise.

-It is a waste to do type checking twice on the cli and editor's language server.
+It is a waste to do type checking twice in the cli build watcher and editor's language server.

 ## Speed Comparison